oxfordmmm/grumpy/README-python.md

 ## Threads
 By default, VCF parsing will run with the same number of threads as CPU cores.
 This can give significant speed improvements for complex VCF files

 To force single threading (or other number of threads), run `grumpy.thread_setup(<thread count>)`.
-Note that this should only be run exactly once per execution!
+Note that should be run before **any** other function in this library, and should not be called more than once!
+Not following this will cause errors!